galaxyproject/galaxy-charts/docs/content/xml-introduction.md

 # Introducing the Visualization Framework

 Galaxy Visualizations are configured using XML files.
-The files contain Visualization specific attributes such as the `name`, `description` and the associated npm package details.
+The files contain Visualization specific attributes such as the `name`, `description` and `entry_point`.

 ```xml
 <visualization name="MY_VISUALIZATION">